grdw/viper-client/README.md

 # My Doorbell
 Thi is code for my doorbell; specifically for the Comelit Mini Wi-Fi MSFV.
-This feature a ViperClient which can talk to the Comelit Mini Wi-fi MSFV directly; so without intermediary Cloud devices.
+This features a ViperClient which can talk to the Comelit Mini Wi-fi MSFV directly; so without intermediary Cloud devices.

 To setup: